 - 3 tbsp cornstarch, tapioca starch, or potato starch

-- Heat almond milk, cinnamon stick, and lemon rind together in a pot at medium-low heat until bubbles start to form on the sides.
-This can take up to 10 minutes depending on your stove, we want the lemon and cinnamon to have time to infuse their flavor into the milk.
-Watch the milk and prevent it from boiling.
+- Heat the milk, cinnamon stick, and lemon peel together in a pot over medium-low heat, until bubbles start to form on the sides.
+This can take up to 10 minutes depending on your stove, you want the lemon and cinnamon to have time to infuse their flavor into the milk.
+Watch it closely to prevent it from boiling

-- In the meantime, in a medium bowl beat eggs yolks, and sugar until pale yellow.
-Add corn starch and keep beating for another minute or so.
+- In the meantime, in a medium bowl beat the eggs yolks and sugar until pale yellow.
+Add the corn starch and keep beating for another minute or so

-- Add vanilla extract and beat until smooth and creamy.
+- Add the vanilla extract and keep beating until smooth and creamy

-- Remove cinnamon stick and lemon rind from milk and discard.
-Slowly add about ½ cup of warm milk to the egg yolks, and stir constantly to temper the eggs.
-It's important to follow this step or you will end up with scrambled eggs instead of custard.
+- Remove and discard the cinnamon stick and lemon rind from milk.
+Slowly add about ½ cup of warm milk to the egg yolks, stirring constantly to temper the eggs (it's important to follow this step, or else you will end up with scrambled eggs instead of custard)

-- Return mixture to the saucepan and cook at medium to low heat, until it thickens slightly and coats the back of a wooden spoon (do not let it boil), it should take 3-4 minutes.
+- Return the mixture to the saucepan and cook over medium-low heat, until it thickens slightly and coats the back of a wooden spoon (do not let it boil), about 3-4 minutes

-- Pour ½ cup of custard into each ramekin, refrigerate for a minimum until set.
+- Pour ½ cup of custard into each ramekin and refrigerate for at least 4 hours or until set

-- Calories are calculated using almond milk, if using other milk adjust the calories accordingly.
+- Calories are calculated using almond milk.
+If using any other milk, adjust the calories accordingly.

 - If you can find wide and low ramekins, you will have more surface for a crunchy sugar topping.